 What are UTM parameters?

 UTM stands for Urchin Tracking Module.
 They’re snippets of text appended to a URL that pass information to your analytics platform about how a visitor arrived.
-There are five parameters:| Parameter | What it tracks | Example value |
+There are five parameters:How to build a UTM link

 Start with your base URL and add parameters at the end using a? followed by each parameter separated by &.